FC Guria Lanchkhuti: 1980–86: Road to the top flight

 The very fact of promotion to the Soviet Top League for the team representing a provincial town seemed amazing.
-Football fervour around Guria grew so high that in most cases not a single seat was available during their matches and some youngsters would climb up trees around the stadium to watch their favourite team.
-The pitch invasion during the 2–1 win over fierce rivals FC Daugava Riga resulted in disqualification of the stadium for three matches.
-For this reason the final home game of the season against Yuri Semin's Lokomotive Moscow (1-0) was held in Batumi in front of 20,000 spectators.
+Football fervour around Guria grew so high that in most cases, not a single seat was available during their matches, and some youngsters would climb up trees around the stadium to watch their favourite team.
+The pitch invasion during the 2–1 win over fierce rivals Daugava Riga resulted in the disqualification of stadium for three matches.
+For this reason, the final home game of the season against Yuri Semin's Lokomotive Moscow (1–0) was held in Batumi in front of 20,000 spectators.

+It happened so that the struggling Guria that was almost relegated in the previous season managed to place 2nd soon after the native of Lanchkhuti, Eduard Shevardnadze became the Soviet foreign affairs minister.

-Under head coach Begi Sikharulidze some players especially contributed to this huge achievement:
+Under head coach Begi Sikharulidze, some players especially contributed to this huge achievement: